Arrow98/React/react-states/calculator/README.md

 Use this to detect any color from the website image or screenshot:
 👉 [https://imagecolorpicker.com/](https://imagecolorpicker.com/)

+---

+## 📂 Calculator Instructions

+> The first part of this website clone includes creating an **Calculator component**.
+Follow these rules carefully:

+1. **Clone the design exactly** as shown in the reference image.
+2. **The maximum width of the calculator should be 600px and well centered on the page**.
+On mobiles , they should fill the entire page.

+---

 ### 🧩 Icons

 Use [**React Icons**](https://react-icons.github.io/react-icons/) for adding icons easily.